jeromeabel/nuxt-clean-architecture/docs/Testing a Simple Nuxt Feature - 7 - Test the composable (v4).md

 Option 2 might seem heavy-handed and could indicate an area for improvement.
 However, if the logic is shared across multiple components, placing `onMounted` inside the composable may be acceptable.
 Still, because it complicates testing, it might be better to move `onMounted` outside the composable when possible.

-To explore testing a composable that uses `onMounted`, we can use a helper function called `withSetup`, inspired by [Alexander Opalic](https://alexop.dev/).
+To explore testing a composable that uses `onMounted`, we can use a helper function called `withSetup`, taken from [Alexander Opalic](https://alexop.dev/).
 This function creates a Vue app with a setup context to handle lifecycle methods and expose the composable.

 ## Testing with withSetup (v4-2)